tenetxyz/zuse/examples/basic-world/README.md

 # basic-world

 Minimal world built using Zuse with a mass/energy simulator and a world with 4 objects.
-Does not support agent objects with minds.

 ### Running locally